lingfish/FetchTV-Helpers/README.md

 ## Features

-* Autodiscover Fetch TV DLNA server
+* Autodiscover Fetch TV DLNA box
-* View server information
+* View box information
 * List all recordings, or matches for specified shows or titles
 * Save only new recordings, or save everything that matches shows or titles
 * Get responses as JSON.
 This includes additional item attributes, e.g. file size, duration, type (episode or movie),